 On the West Highland Line south of Fort William, if the train service (times and fares) fitted for commuters, more people would use the station.
 As stated elsewhere, the sleeper arriving 1 hour earlier and perhaps the addition of one more train in the middle of the day just servicing local stations would make the infrastructure more usable.
 28. What categories of station should be designated and what facilities should be available at each category of station?

-Q28 comments:Remote, unmanned stations work well on the West Highland Line - as long as they are lit well and have timetables and signage which is clear (which is the case currently).
-Where it falls down is if the service is not functioning - a digital sign showing simple information such as whether the train is running late or cancelled would solve this.
-I'm not aware of a loudspeaker system being used.
+Q28 comments: Remote, unmanned stations work well on the West Highland Line - as long as they are lit well and have timetables and signage which is clear (which is the case currently).
+Where it falls down is if the service is not functioning - a digital sign/screen showing simple information such as whether the train is running late or cancelled would solve this.
+Apparently there is a loudspeaker system, but I've only heard it on the train not on the stations.